• Log in

 It does take a bit of know-how to navigate, but the documentation is solid and really helpful.
 What I like most is how these integrations let you run genuinely behavior-driven campaigns—no more generic batch-and-blast emails.

-Having analyzed numerous campaign performances on Brevo, I find their reporting tools provide clear, actionable insights without overwhelming users with excessive metrics.
+Having analyzed numerous campaign performances on Brevo, I find their reporting system provide clear, actionable insights without overwhelming users with excessive metrics.
 Whether with or without Google Analytics 4 integration, Brevo doesn’t disappoint in this department.

 Each marketing campaign delivers real-time data on essential performance indicators: open rates, click-through rates, bounce rates, unsubscribes, and basic device analytics.
 The visual heatmaps showing which links received the most engagement have proven particularly useful for optimizing content placement.